Ashmalik28/Eth-Avax-Module-1-project/Readme.md

-# ErrorHandling Contract

-This is a Solidity smart contract that demonstrates different error handling techniques using `assert`, `revert`, and `require` functions.
+This is a simple Solidity smart contract named ErrorHandlingExample, which demonstrates different error handling methods using require, assert, and revert.
+The contract allows setting and retrieving the value state variable while enforcing specific conditions to handle errors gracefully.

+Requirements
+Solidity version: ^0.8.17
+Functions
+setValueWithRequire
+solidity
+Copy code
+function setValueWithRequire(uint256 new_value) external
+This function sets the value state variable while ensuring that the new_value provided is greater than 0.
+If the condition fails, the function will revert the transaction with the custom error message "Value must greater than 0".

+getValueWithAssert
+solidity
+Copy code
+function getValueWithAssert() external returns (uint256) This function retrieves the current value stored in the contract's value state variable.
+Before returning the value, it uses assert to check that the value is not equal to zero.
+If the condition fails, the function will revert the transaction, indicating an internal error.

+setValueWithRevert
+solidity
+Copy code
+function setValueWithRevert(uint256 new_value2) external
+This function sets the value state variable while ensuring that the new_value2 provided does not exceed 39.
+If the condition is not met, the function will revert the transaction with the custom error message "Value cannot exceed 100".

+Events
+The contract emits two events:

+ValueSet: This event is emitted whenever the value state variable is successfully set.
+It includes the newValue as a parameter to indicate the new value assigned to value.

+ValueGot: This event is emitted when the getValueWithAssert function is called successfully and returns the current value.

-## License
+License

-This contract is using the MIT License.
+This smart contract is licensed under the MIT License.
+You are free to use, modify, and distribute it as per the terms of the license.

-## Prerequisites

-- Solidity ^0.8.17

-## Contract Details

-The `ErrorHandling` contract provides the following functions:

-### Assert(uint num)`

-- This function demonstrates the usage of the `assert` function.
-- It takes a `num` parameter and checks if it is not equal to zero using the `assert` statement.
-- If the condition fails, it triggers an "Internal error" and aborts the execution.

-### `multiply(uint _first, uint _second)`

-- This function demonstrates the usage of the `revert` function.
-- It takes `_first` and `_second` as parameters and performs multiplication.
-- It checks if the _first and _second parameters are 0 or not, if they're 0 it will revert the tx
-- If the condition is met, it returns the result of the multiplication

-### `divide(uint num2)`

-- This function demonstrates the usage of the `require` function.
-- It takes a `num2` parameter and performs division with a predefined constant `b`.
-- It first checks if `num2` is greater than zero using the `require` statement.
-- If the condition fails, it reverts the transaction with a custom error message stating that the value of `num2` should not be zero as denominator should not be 0.
-- If the condition is met, it returns the result of the division.

-## Usage

-1. Make sure you have Solidity ^0.8.17 installed.
-2. Compile and deploy the `ErrorHandling` contract to a supported Ethereum network.
-3. Interact with the deployed contract by calling the available functions and providing the required parameters.
+Please note that this is a basic example for educational purposes.
+It is essential to thoroughly test and validate the smart contract before deploying it to a production environment.